A mathematical theory for understanding when abstract representations emerge in neural networks: Whitened and target-aligned inputs lead to abstract representation in ReLU network

-As half of the components in $\mathbf{v}_i$ are $+1$ and the other ones are $-1$, these optimal preactivation vectors have exactly half of the components to be $2$ and the other ones are zero.
+As half of the components in $\mathbf{v}_i$ are $+1$ and the other ones are $-1$, the above optimal preactivation vectors have exactly half of the components to be $2$ and the other ones zero.

 Finally, this optimal solution $\rho_{*}$ can be attained in a network with $M\geq 2d_{Y}$ hidden neurons where each neuron simply takes the preactivation $\mathbf{h}_{i}^{\pm}=\sqrt{b_{*}}(\mathbf{1}\pm\mathbf{v}_{i})$ (SI \S 2.2).